An interview with daniel

 No. Some people just want to know how to make basic changes to their diet.
 If someone is healthy and doesn't really want to know the perfect diet for their body, then there are some basic recommendations that can help them optimise their health.

-When someone has a health concern then functional and genetic testing becomes important as it gives me information about their body, information that I can't get from simply asking them.
+When someone has a health concern then testing becomes important as it gives me information about their body, information that I can't get from simply asking them questions.

-Increasingly people are interested in the anti-ageing, rejuvenation and disease prevention effects of nutrition.
-With genetic analysis and functional testing we are able to put someone on a diet that causes as little inflammation in the body as possible and provides them with highly targeted nutritional and dietary support.
+Increasingly people are interested in the anti-ageing, rejuvenation and disease prevention, and with testing we are able to put someone on a diet that completely fine tunes their body and provides them with highly targeted nutritional and dietary support.

 Do people need to follow the programme all of the time to get the benefits of it?

-No. We don't believe people should pursue perfection as a goal because that is unhealthy.
-Mentally it isn't good for us to obsess over what we are eating.
+No. We don't believe people should pursue perfection as a goal because that is unhealthy and impossible.
+Mentally it isn't good for us to obsess over what we eat.
 We need to have a balanced lifestyle, and that includes eating treat foods, chocolate and enjoying a glass or wine or two.

-Finally, if after studying Nutritional Therapy did you find out what The best Diet was?
+Finally, after studying Nutritional Therapy did you find out what was the best Diet?

 There are some recommendations we should all follow: eat more vegetables, eliminate sugar, drink plenty of water and so on, but the real power of nutrition comes when we create a highly personalised programme; one that supports our body's needs and our particular health concerns with highly targeted nutrition.
-A personalised nutrition programme using functional and genetic testing is the future of Nutritional Therapy.
+A personalised nutrition programme built around our own biodata is the future of Nutritional Therapy.